web-dot/SpringTest003-Core-PerformerApp/readme.md

 A Juggler is a Performer.
 When a Juggler is asked to perform, he juggles.A juggler needs<br />
 rings to juggle.
 And he juggles that number of rings.
 Every juggler at a minimum juggles 3 rings.<br />

+There are PoeticJugglers, when asked to perform a PoeticJuggler will recite a poem and will juggle<br />
+the number of rings.
+A Poem is something that can be recited.
+PoeticJuggler has a Poem.<br />

 Steps to follow a spring based application:<br />